Dos7t3r/lifetodolist/README.md

 --------------------------------------------------------------

-# Life To do List 人生大事件清单
+# Life To do List - Everything deserves to be remembered
 ## Project inspiration:
 The inspiration comes from this picture.
 I want to develop a web version, so I made this thing.
 The data is stored in json, and you can modify it according to your actual situation.